axie0927/FindingGhostParticles-RegressionSubgroup/README.md

 ``` bash
 python3 the_model_you_like.py
 ```
-### Now follows the instructions in your terminal 😉
+After finishing the step above, please see your terminal for the results and guides 😉

 ## Models